 11. Walk Through the Famous Wenceslas Square

-Wenceslas Square has been the scene in the past and present in the history of the Czech Republic, of many important historical events, demonstrations and celebrations.
+Wenceslas Square has been the scene of many important historical events, demonstrations, and celebrations in the past and present in the Czech Republic.

 10. Visit the John Lennon Wall